stjordanis/graph-tool/doc/demos/inference/_background.rst

 .. note::

-   With the SBM no constraints are imposed on what `kind` of modular structure is allowed, as the matrix of edge counts :math:`e` is unconstrained.
-Hence, we can detect the putatively typical pattern of `"community structure"
+   With the SBM, no constraints are imposed on what `kind` of modular structure is allowed, as the matrix of edge counts :math:`e` is unconstrained.
+Hence, we can detect the putatively typical pattern of assortative `"community structure"
    <https://en.wikipedia.org/wiki/Community_structure>`_, i.e. when
    nodes are connected mostly to other nodes of the same group, if it happens to be the most likely network description, but we can also detect a large multiplicity of other patterns, such as `bipartiteness
    <https://en.wikipedia.org/wiki/Bipartite_graph>`_, core-periphery,
    and many others, all under the same inference framework.
+If you are interested in searching exclusively for assortative structures, see Sec. :ref:`planted_partition`.

 Although quite general, the traditional model assumes that the edges are